grascii/grascii/docs/README.rst

 More Options
 ============

-For more options, see :doc:`search`.
+For more options, see :doc:`gsearch`.

 Grascii Dictionary
 ******************